 Now let's proceed further, and see how mosfets can be configured with an Arduino

-Electrical Characteristics of Mosfets
+Electrical Characteristics of MOSFET

 The purpose of using a mosfet with an Arduino is usually similar to that of BJT as discussed above.

-However, since normally mosfets are designed to handle higher current specs efficiently compared to BJTs, these are mostly used for switching high power loads.
+However, since normally MOSFETs are designed to handle higher current specs efficiently compared to BJTs, these are mostly used for switching high power loads.

 Before we comprehend the interfacing of a mosfet with Arduino it would interesting to know the basic difference between BJTs and mosfets